Our HIV clinic at Newham Hospital has moved back to Sandalwood House, The Greenway Centre, as of 21 December 2022.

-If a patient requires rehabilitation, either from an acute centre or home, the HIV community nurses are able to arrange or instigate admission to Mildmay hospital UK, and oversee the admission and discharge back into the community.
+If a patient requires rehabilitation, either from an acute centre or home, the HIV community nurses are able to arrange or instigate admission to Mildmay Hospital, and oversee the admission and discharge back into the community.

 Referrals are accepted from patients, health, or social care professionals, or non-profit organisations.

-The women’s health service in the Grahame Hayton unit is run by a clinical nurse specialist who has experience in women’s health and HIV nursing.
+The women’s health service in the Grahame Hayton unit is run by a clinical nurse specialist.

 The service offers cervical cytology tests, contraception, sexual health screening and advice on related health issues.
 This includes advice on fertility and planning a pregnancy.
 We can also provide advice to women whose partners attend the unit.

 We also run a HIV antenatal clinic with dedicated specialist midwife and doctor.

 Health advisers are more common within sexual health clinics where the role is often about avoiding exposure to or reducing the risks of getting a sexually transmitted infection, it also involves supporting those who do get diagnosed with an infection and helping with partner notification.